Model quality in football: Quantifying the quality of an Expected Threat model: Theoretical results

 \section{Theoretical results}

-The goal of training an Expected Threat model is to estimate the true underlying $xT$-values, but errors can occur through the estimation process.
+The goal of training an Expected Threat model is to estimate the true underlying $xT$-values, but errors can arise in the estimation process.
 There are two parts of the process that can cause errors.
-First, the empirical estimation of the vector $g$ and in-game transition matrix $T$ causes an error.
+First, the statistical estimation of the vector $g$ and in-game transition matrix $T$ causes an error.
 A second source is the numerical error created by Algorithm~\ref{alg: iterative algorithm vectorized}, which calculates the estimated $xT$-values from the estimated $g$ and $T$.
-This can be summarized as
+This can be summarised as

-where $xT$ denotes the vector with the true underlying values, $\widehat{xT}$ the statistical estimate based on a sample of size $N$ and $\widehat{xT}^{(k)}$ the estimated values after $k$ iterations through Algorithm~\ref{alg: iterative algorithm vectorized}.
+where $xT$ denotes the vector with the true underlying values, $\widehat{xT}^{(k)}$ the estimated values after $k$ iterations through Algorithm~\ref{alg: iterative algorithm vectorized} based on a sample of size $N$, and $\widehat{xT}$ the statistical estimate without any error caused by Algorithm~\ref{alg: iterative algorithm vectorized}.